codeadamca/livecode-v1/README.md

-# The livecode VSCode Extension
+# The LiveCode VSCode Extension

 The viewer for the LiveCode VSCode extension.